Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 *There's a lot in this topic (including the things I find the hardest but shh)*

 ### Denary to Binary
 To convert a denary number into binary, write out all the base 2 numbers in a row (128, 64, 32, 16, 8, 4, 2, 1).
-Then, get your number, let's say 253, and subtract it from the largest.
-You'd then get 125.
-Write '1' below the '128' and repeat on the next numbers.
-If when you subtract it it's negative, write a zero below and then do the next smallest number.
+Firstly, get your number, let's say 253, and subtract it from the largest base 2 number (here, 128).
+You'd get 125.
+Write '1' below the '128' and repeat on the next lowest numbers.
+If when you subtract it it's negative, write a zero below, **do not subtract anything**, but instead just move to the next smallest number.

+The most significant bit is the leftmost (e.g. `1` in the byte `1000 0000`).
+The least significant is the leftmost - it has the least "influence" on the represented number.

 ### Adding binary digits
 0 + 0 = 0